pagopa/developer-portal/.changeset/wicked-dots-attend.md

 "gitbook-docs": patch
 ---

-Remove old workaround coausing paragraphs to have %p inside tables
+Remove a workaround causing paragraphs to have %p inside tables